Information for Authors

 Author/Employer Rights

 If you are employed and prepared the Work on a subject within the scope of your employment, the copyright in the Work belongs to your employer as a work-for-hire.
-In that case, the JCN assumes that when you sign this Form, you are authorized to do so by your employer and that your employer has consented to the transfer of copyright, to the representation and warranty of publication rights, and to all other terms and conditions of this Form.
+In that case, the JCN assumes that when you sign this Form, you are authorized to do so by your employer and that your employer has consented to grant a publishing license, to the representation and warranty of publication rights, and to all other terms and conditions of this Form.
 If such authorization and consent has not been given to you, an authorized representative of your employer should sign this Form as the Author.

 JCN Copyright Ownership

-It is the formal policy of the JCN to own the copyrights to all copyrightable material in its technical publications and to the individual contributions contained therein (except in cases where a Creative Commons or similar license is used), in order to protect the interests of the JCN, its authors and their employers, and their funding agencies, and, at the same time, to facilitate the appropriate re-use of this material by others.
+It is the formal policy of the JCN not to claim the ownership of authors' work but instead to obtain an exclusive right to publish and distribute the Work under the selected Creative Commons license.
+This ensures that the authors retain copyright while allowing JCN to protect the interests of the journal, its authors, and funding agencies.
 The JCN distributes its technical publications throughout the world and does so by various means such as hard copy, microfiche, microfilm, and electronic media.
 It also abstracts and may translate.

 The article will be published under a CC-BY-NC license (https://creativecommons.org/licenses/by-nc/4.0/) which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited.